RacBallonMC/ISPKomiprox/providers/ip/smartfren.md

 | 115.178.192.0/24 | 100.73.116.* | Yes | Yes | Low |
 | 115.178.196.0/24 | 100.74.21.* | Yes | Yes | Low |
 ### IPv6:
-- None.
-Smartfren does not support IPv6?
+- Smartfren does not support IPv6?
 - See https://bgp.tools/as/18004#prefixes